ds-04/slurm_deploy/README.md

 <b>USE AT OWN RISK</b>

+<b>Only same-host master+client works at the moment.
+This will be changed in due course.</b>

 Included here:
 - ``Vagrantfile`` for testing and inventory
 - default master with client on same host